Roman Glass Jewelry

 The designs for the jewels are based on artifacts and drawings also discovered on the archeological digs.

 The Roman glass is a beautiful piece of history dating back 2,000 years to the time of the Roman Empire.
 The Roman Glass used for jewelry today in Israel is found in archeological digs throughout the land of Israel.
-The natural phenomenon which the glass has undergone over the many years it has been buried have given it the unique and beautiful aqua shades we enjoy today in earrings, necklaces and bracelets.
+The natural phenomenon which the glass has undergone over the many years it has been buried have given it the unique and beautiful aqua shades we enjoy today in Roman Glass earrings, Roman glass necklaces and bracelets.
 Initially, in the Roman empire, glass was mainly used for vessels and available only for the wealthy.
 At that time, glass was manufactured by core forming, casting, cutting and grinding.
 However, since the invention of the glass blowing, glass was available to the public in vast numbers, mass produced in a large variety of shapes and forms.
-Due to the great popularity of glass during those ancient times, we today are privileged to make use of these gorgeous historical pieces with which we enhance the beauty of our roman glass jewelry.
+Due to the great popularity of glass during those ancient times, we today are privileged to make use of these gorgeous historical pieces with which we enhance the beauty of our Roman glass jewelry.

 |From Bluenoemi about Life Style Culture Music Fashion Home|